Coup de Torchon: Reception

+Box office

 The film had 2,199,309 admissions in France and was the 16th most attended film of the year.

-It received the Prix Méliès from the French Syndicate of Cinema Critics and 10 César nominations but did not win any.
+Critical response

 It received mixed reviews from U.S. and U.K. critics.
+Coup de Torchon has an approval rating of 88% on review aggregator website Rotten Tomatoes, based on 8 reviews, and an average rating of 7.9/10.

 The New York Times praised the performances and "the meticulousness and conviction on display here" but also added that the film "seems strangely lacking in overall momentum and direction."
 Roger Ebert called it "a cruel intellectual joke played on its characters" and said the film "left me cold, unmoved and uninvolved."
 Time Out said "this eccentric, darkly comic look at a series of bizarre murders is stylishly well-crafted, and thoroughly entertaining" and "embellished with black wit and an elegant visual sense."
 TV Guide called it a "stylish, twisted black comedy... with as dead-on an evocation of a torpid, seedy backwater as anyone has achieved on screen."